benhoyt/benhoyt.github.com/writings/index.md

 <h2 id="y2021">2021</h2>

+* [Structural pattern matching in Python 3.10](/writings/python-pattern-matching/) is a critical but informative look at this new feature, with real-world code examples.
+(September)
 * [Mugo](/writings/mugo/) is a toy, single-pass compiler for a tiny subset of Go -- just enough to compile itself.
 It compiles to x86-64 assembly on Linux.
 (April)
 * [How to implement a hash table](/writings/hash-table-in-c/) explains how to implement a simple hash table data structure, with code and examples in the C programming language.
 (March)
 * [Performance comparison](/writings/count-words/) of counting and sorting word frequencies in various languages: Python, Go, C++, C, AWK, Forth, Rust, and others.
 (March)